Crane Flat L.O.

 Trip Report.

 I had a four day weekend set aside to celebrate my 30th birthday this year.
 My original plan was to knock off a bucket list backpack to the Enchanted Valley in the Olympic NP but the weather forecast had other plans.
 With severe winter weather warnings across the state of Washington and Oregon, we decided to look farther south.
 I had never heard of Lava Beds National Monument until the week before when I was researching other options.
 It ticked all the boxes for what I was looking for in an alternate plan; somewhere my partner and I hadn’t been before, a sunny weather forecast, snow free, a fire lookout, and within reasonable driving distance for an extended weekend.
 We left Friday morning and spent the day driving across Oregon to the California border.
-There are multiple routes you can take to get to Lava Beds NM, but we took HWY-39 from Klamath Falls because wanted to stop in Tulelake beforehand to see part of the Tule Lake National Monument.
+There are multiple routes you can take to get to Lava Beds NM, but we took HWY-39 from Klamath Falls because wanted to stop in Tulelake beforehand to see part of the Tule Lake National Monument (post).
 There is a lot of history in this area that is often overlooked in our school systems and it is worth seeing first hand.
 We arrived at the Lava Beds NM early afternoon and had our pick of the camp spots in the Indian Wells campground.
-There was some daylight left after setting up camp and we decided to visit Sheepy Ridge Overlook and Schonchin Butte L.O. for sunset.
+There was some daylight left after setting up camp and we decided to visit Sheepy Ridge Overlook (post) and Schonchin Butte L.O. for sunset.
 The hike up to Schonchin Butte L.O. is a short 0.7 mile trail that climbs 500′ in elevation to the top of a cinder cone.
 There is a signed road off the Volcanic Legacy Scenic Byway that you will take to get to the trailhead.
 It is a well maintained gravel road and drivable by any vehicle.
 We reached the summit just before sunset and enjoyed the lookout to ourselves.
 It was very windy and cold on the catwalk, but the sweeping views were worth it.

-We spent the next few days checking out other points of interest in the park and drove out to see Timber Mountain L.O. as well.
+We spent the next few days checking out other points of interest in the park and drove out to see Timber Mountain L.O. (post) as well.
 Lava Beds NM offers a variety of things to do from caving their developed caves or hiking along historic sites.
 But no matter where you go in the park there seems to be a view of Schonchin Butte.
 Part of the Monument was still closed during our visit due to damage from the previous years wildfires.
 They also close some of their caves in the winter for hibernating bats that were still in affect.
 If you do plan on visiting any of their caves, you will need to stop at the visitor center for a caving permit and be aware of their protocols on White-Noise Syndrome.
 Despite having clear skies the first three days, we woke up to snow on our last morning.
 We quickly packed up camp and started our long drive home.
 The entire state of Oregon seemed to have been blanketed in snow as well.
 This meant avoiding all the high passes and taking the long way home.

 Schonchin Butte from Fleener Chimneys